Skip to main content

 • Translating low-level logs into usable application data

-As your project scales, this logic becomes difficult to manage and expensive to maintain.
-Blockchain indexers like Envio exist to absorb this complexity by transforming on-chain events into structured, queryable data that your backend can depend on.
+As a project scales, this logic becomes difficult to manage and expensive to maintain.
+Blockchain indexers absorb this complexity by transforming onchain events into structured, queryable data that backends can depend on.

 What role a blockchain indexer plays